New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformation of the cluster map

 \begin{thm} The necessary and sufficient condition for a rational function of the form \eqref{dfirstintB2} to be a first integral for the map defined by (\ref{dB2maps}) is that

 in which case $\tilde{K}$ is given by

-Hence the deformed map $\tilde{\varphi}$ given by \beq \eeq is Liouville integrable whenever the condition \eqref{condsB2} holds. \end{thm} The proof of the above result can be carried out by explicit calculation, using a computer algebra package such as MAPLE: assuming that a first integral of the form \eqref{dfirstintB2} exists, the equation $\varphi^*(\tilde{K})=\tilde{K}$ can be rewritten as an identity between two polynomials in $x_1,x_2$, and then comparing coefficients at each degree yields a set of linear equations in the coefficients $\kappa_i$; this linear system has a solution if and only if \eqref{condsB2} holds. \begin{remark} The level sets of the first integral \eqref{dfirstB2} are biquadratic curves, hence we can construct a QRT map given by the composition of two involutions, of the same form as in (\ref{invol}).
-However, comparison with the formula (\ref{phitilmapB2}) shows that in this case $\mu_1$ is the horizontal switch on this pencil, and $\mu_2$ is the vertical switch, hence the map $\tilde{\varphi}=\mu_2\cdot \mu_1$ coincides with the QRT map. \end{remark} Hence the deformed map $\tilde{\varphi}$ is both symplectic and Liouville integrable.
-However, as mentioned above, it is no longer a cluster map: in particular, the sequence of pairs of coordinates $\tilde{\varphi}^n(\bx)$ generated by the map do not belong to the ring of Laurent polynomials in $x_1,x_2$.
-To resolve this issue, we proceed with attempting the next step: to apply \textit{Laurentification}, which was successfully carried out in \cite{hk}.
+Hence the deformed symplectic map ${\varphi}$ given by \beq \eeq is Liouville integrable whenever the condition \eqref{condsB2} holds. \end{thm} \begin{prf} The proof follows from an explicit calculation, which is best achieved using a computer algebra package such as MAPLE: assuming that a first integral of the form \eqref{dfirstintB2} exists, the equation $\varphi^*(\tilde{K})=\tilde{K}$ can be rewritten as an identity between two polynomials in $x_1,x_2$, and then comparing coefficients at each degree yields a set of linear equations in the coefficients $\kappa_i$; this linear system has a solution if and only if \eqref{condsB2} holds. \end{prf} \begin{remark} The level sets of the first integral \eqref{dfirstB2} are biquadratic curves, hence we can construct a QRT map given by the composition of two involutions, of the same form as in (\ref{invol}).
+However, comparison with the formula (\ref{phitilmapB2}) shows that in this case, on the biquadratic pencil